SE-KIRIRO/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4_i believe in numbers and signs write a function that prints the numbers, from 0 to 9, followed by a newline. do not print2 and 4.

+5_numbers constitute the only universal language write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+6_the shortest distance between two points is a straingt line. write a function that draws a straight line in the terminal.